boston-library/blacklight_iiif_search/README.md

 ```
 http://host:port/catalog/abcd1234/iiif_suggest?q=blacklight
 ```

+_NOTE: In Solr 8.*, the autocomplete suggester service returns the entire field value, not a single term.
+Single-term autocomplete suggestions are possible with Solr 7.*._

 ## Implementation
 In order to successfully deploy this plugin, you'll most likely need to customize a few things to match how your Solr index and/or repository are set up.